gavdraper/ChaosLoad/README.md

 ```

 This is saying run
-* LotOfCols.sql run concurrently across 50 threads for a total of 100 executions and pause for 100ms on each thread after each execution.
+* LotOfCols.sql run concurrently across 50 threads, 100 times on each and pause for 100ms on each thread after each execution.
 * GetAllLogs.sql run 5 times concurrently on 5 threads with no sleep required as each thread will only run the script once.

 To run from source you need the .Net Core 2.0+ SDK found here [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)